 Following simple suggestions from your Surgeon MAY help you move through your surgery recovery stage quicker or more comfortably, however – and you might hear the following advice from your Specialist Plastic Surgeon:

 - Breast surgery patients may be told to wear a special post-surgery BRA or post-surgery compression garment(s) provided for you – wear these day and night for as long as you’ve been instructed to wear them.

 - Do NOT wear an underwire bra for at least 6 months after breast surgery.

 - Alert your Surgeon to any concerns and read all information to better recognise what’s normal after plastic surgery during your recovery period and what might be a cause for seeking treatment or immediate medical assistance.
-(Remember, surgery does have risks, and some patients have issues needing attention – fortunately most surgeries are well-tolerated but it pays to know when you might need extra care should you be one of the unlucky few who experience a complication).
+(Remember, surgery does have risks, and some patients have issues needing attention – fortunately, most surgeries are well-tolerated but it pays to know when you might need extra care should you be one of the unlucky few who experiences a complication).

 - Read the Surgery GUIDES both before you have surgery and after, including the recovery guides and Post-Op Care Guides provided to you for your procedure.